matrix-org/matrix-spec-proposals/proposals/4114-matrix-as-a-password-manager.md

     put into the `title` field.
 - `value` – The content stored (required).
 For fields of type `date`, this is an integer, otherwise a string.
+- `conceal` – Display hint indicating whether or not clients should obscure the value by default (optional).
+Defaults to `false` for all field type except `password`.

 ```
 {